Dentist Vs. Periodontist: What’s the Difference?

 It’s important to make an appointment with a trusted periodontist

-What is a Periodontist?
+What is the Difference Between a General Dentist and a Periodontist?

-Overall, both dentists and periodontists have important roles in providing excellent oral health care to their patients by focusing on different aspects of dental health alongside one another.
+Both dentists and periodontists have important roles in providing excellent oral health care to their patients by focusing on different aspects of dental health alongside one another.
 While they do have individual specialties they also share similarities in how they approach treatment for better oral hygiene with similar techniques such as deep cleanings or nonsurgical treatments if needed.

 Education & Training Requirements